Goran Šubara

-Goran Šubara is an Australian football (soccer) player. Šubara is of Serbian descent.
+Goran Šubara is an Australian soccer player.
 He is a versatile footballer who is able to play in the centre of midfield or in defence.

 Club career

 Šubara showed terrific form for the Bonnyrigg White Eagles in the NSW Super League competition over three seasons managing to secure a 1-year deal with the option of a second year with Gombak United FC.

 His ability was further showcased in helping Lautoka F.C. claim victory in the 2008 Inter-District Championship.

 Šubara was an important player in his team while playing for PSM Makassar in Indonesia.
 Problems with the Indonesian FA and a rebel league saw him depart the club and move back to Singapore where his professional career began with Gombak United FC.

 He moved to Balestier Khalsa FC after a successful season with the Singapore Armed Forces FC helping them finish in 3rd spot.